 The course will be presented by one of the expert training consultants pictured below.
 Each member of our Modelling Business Processes training team brings substantial experience of business analysis projects and application of process modelling techniques to the programme.

-To give you more of an idea of what you’ll learn and how the course will help you, here’s a quick guide to those two days.
+To give you more of an idea of what you’ll learn and how the course will help you, here’s a quick guide.

 • The context for Business Process Modelling response.